-As maker’s, it’s time we fess up: scraps are a bit of an addicition.
+As maker’s, it’s time we fess up: scraps are a bit of an addiction.
 When we love a fabric, it’s hard to say goodbye after just one project.
-So into the save bin they go, bits and pieces we can’t wait to use again.
-Today’s ScrapBusters project is a great reason to pull out some of the prettiest, springiest fabrics from your scrap stash.
+So into the Stash basket they go, bits and pieces we can’t wait to use again.
+This ScrapBusters project is a great reason to pull out some of the prettiest, most colorful fabrics from your scrap Stash.
 Blend them together into a happy mix of pattern and color.
 Each oven mitt uses up to four different fabrics.
-Wouldn’t these make a great gift for wedding shower season?
+Wouldn’t these make a great wedding or housewarming gift?

-We dove into the Sew4Home scrap bin for our selections and chose the following:
+We dove into the Sew4Home scrap Stash for our selections and chose the following:

 Medium Dots on Orange from the Cotton Dots collection by Riley Blake Designs (originally used for our Decorative Stitch Color Pop Pillows)